Recipe Overview

 Instructions

-- On a rimmed baking sheet, toss onions, broccoli, bell pepper, zucchini, and mushrooms with 1 tablespoon olive oil, ¼ teaspoon salt, and ¼ teaspoon pepper.
+- On a rimmed baking sheet, toss onions, broccoli, bell pepper, zucchini, and mushrooms with olive oil, salt, and pepper.½ medium red onion, cut into chunks, 1 crown broccoli, cut into florets, 1 red bell pepper, cut into chunks, 1 small zucchini or summer squash, cut into ½-inch half moons, 8 ounces mushrooms, halved, 1 tablespoon olive oil, ¼ teaspoon kosher salt, ¼ teaspoon coarse ground black pepper

 - Remove pan from oven.
-Add chicken AND marinade, and tomatoes.
+Add chicken AND marinade, and tomatoes to the pan.
 Toss to coat everything in marinade.
-Spread evenly into a single layer on baking sheet.
+Spread evenly into a single layer on baking sheet.½ pint cherry or grape tomatoes

 - Return to oven and continue to roast for 20 to 25 minutes or until chicken is cooked through (165ºF internal temperature).